meza/trance-stack/README.md

 #### Configuring Playwright

 The tests are located in the `tests/e2e` directory.
 Feel free to change the directory structure to your liking.
-If you do so, don't forget to update the test location in the `<root_directory>/playwright.config.ts` file.
+If you do so, don't forget to update the test location in the `playwright.config.ts` file.

 ```ts
 export default defineConfig({